ekiraya/In_depth_osTicket_Installation/README.md

 <img src="https://i.imgur.com/f5kHs53.png"  height="35%" width="35%"/>

 > [!IMPORTANT]
->This tutorial is using the 1.15.8 realse of osTicket, and the 7.3.8 realease of php, if you wanna use other version of either one be aware that thay may cause some errors with php extentions, compatibility and other parts of the tutorial
+>This tutorial is using the 1.15.8 release of osTicket and the 7.3.8 release of PHP.
+If you wanna use another version of either one, be aware that they may cause some errors with PHP extensions, compatibility, and other parts of the tutorial

 <h3>Installing iis</h3>
 <p>To start installing osTicket first we have to install iis.</p>